hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

   - HPE GreenLake for Private Cloud Enterprise
   - hpe-greenlake-for-private-cloud-enterprise
 ---
+### Overview

+[HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster, view details about existing clusters, and deploy containerized applications to the cluster.
+It provides an enterprise-grade container management service using open source K8s.

 T﻿his blog post describes how to backup and restore the stateful applications running in a Kubernetes (K8s) cluster using Kasten K10 in HPE GreenLake for Private Cloud Enterprise.
 Using pre-installed HPE CSI driver for K8s in the cluster, Kasten K10 works seamlessly for

 ### Prerequisites